Yukesh-30/IBM_DATATHON_HACKASOURS/readme.md

 ## 📘 Overview

 This project implements a **Machine Learning–powered forecasting system** that predicts **daily food demand (units sold)** for multiple restaurant outlets.
-It is designed to help **large-scale kitchens and welfare canteens (like Amma Unavagams)** make **data-driven decisions** for food preparation, procurement, and distribution.
+It is designed to help **large-scale kitchens and welfare canteensand restaurants ** make **data-driven decisions** for food preparation, procurement, and distribution.

 By accurately forecasting demand, the system aims to: